Crossed Swords (1954 film): Background

 Milton Krims announced he was to write and produce a film called The Ninth Man in 1950 based on a 1920 novel by Mary Heaton Vorse set in Italy in the fifteenth century.

 In 1952 it was announced Krims would make The Ninth Man with Errol Flynn in the lead for Constellation Films with J. Barrett Mahon to act on Flynn's behalf behind the scenes.

 In January 1953 it was announced Flynn would star in Teacher of Don Juan, a co production between Errol Flynn Enterprises and Vittorio Vasserotti.

 Flynn produced the film in association with Barry Mahon in an attempt to emulate the success of The Adventures of Don Juan (1948), which had sold well in Europe on its release by Warner Bros.
 John Bash helped Flynn finance the film.

 Shoot

 Filming took place in Italy in February 1953.
-It was shot at Cinecittà Studios in Rome with exteriors shot in the village of Lauro.|author=It was the first role for Gina Lollobrigida beyond the Italian market, and her fee was 30 million lira (est. $48,000).
+It was shot at Cinecittà Studios in Rome with exteriors shot in the village of Lauro.
+It was the first role for Lollobrigida beyond the Italian market, and her fee was 30 million lira (est. $48,000).
 She made it immediately before Beat the Devil.

 The movie was shot in Pathecolor, a new color process developed by Pathe Industries.

 It was known during filming as The Master of Don Juan or Teacher of Don Juan.